 1.2 NCL OpenStack Testbed Platform

 Currently NCL is using OpenStack to implement the cluster construction and provide the testbed platform service.
-NCL has several different levels of OpenStack service cluster for different kinds of users as shown below, the intern will do this assignment on the Open stack [Beta].
+NCL has several distinct levels of OpenStack service cluster for various kinds of users as shown below, the intern will do this assignment on the Open stack [Beta].

 OpenStack [Production]: This platform is used for providing the testbed with large computing resource for the public users, mid-size companies or cyber exercise host origination.